EDRO III

+Ship

+EDRO III was an Albanian-owned cargo ship, registered in Sierra Leone.
+It was built in the 1960s.

 Paphos accident

-The Sierra Leone-flagged EDRO III ran aground off Pegeia on 8 October 2011 in heavy seas, during a voyage to Rhodes, from Limassol, Cyprus with a cargo of plasterboard.
+EDRO III ran aground off Pegeia on 8 December 2011 in heavy seas, during a voyage to Rhodes, from Limassol, Cyprus with a cargo of plasterboard.
 At the time of the accident, the ship had nine crew members – seven Albanians and two Egyptians.
 The crew were rescued and airlifted to the safety of Paphos by a local British Military helicopter.

 The EDRO III is more than 80 m in length, weighing about 2,300–2500 tons.
 The ship lies on the sea rocks at an angle of 11–12 degrees near the sea cave area.
 Together with Germany's CIMEXTA Vessel Salvage Company, the task of safe removal of all diesel, hydrocarbons and marine pollutants on board the vessel, and making the hull watertight was awarded to a Cypriot marine salvage company.
 This was completed in October 2013.

 Peyia Municipality which is the regional administrative authority where Edro III resides has mentioned that there were several studies and attempts to tow the shipwreck, all of which were abandoned due to the difficulty of the project.
 There are officially no current plans for its removal.